Kyuhunter/lichess-events-discord-bot/README.md

 ## Configuration

-A `config/config.yaml` file lets you control the bot’s logging and scheduling behavior without touching code.
+A `config/config.yaml` file lets you control the bot's logging and scheduling behavior without touching code.

 ```yaml
 logging: